jenna-tb-ekwealor/academic-kickstart/content/blog/nicar2020/index.md

 projects: ["uvfield","uvchamber", "3dmoss"]
 ---

-This year the International Workshop on Biological Soil Crusts (<a href="https://agriculture.uq.edu.au/event/biocrust4" target="_blank">Biocrust4</a>), was held in Minjerribah (North Stradbroke Island), Australia.
-The meeting was absolutely excellent!
-Most participants stayed at a University of Queensland research station, which facilitated conversations and collaborations throughout the week.
-The week before I also had a chance to do some tourism in NE Australia, including a hike through Daintree National Park, sliding down a sand dune on a sand island, and scuba diving the Great Barrier Reef!
+I attended a conference that was outside my field of expertise this year.
+The conference was the National Institute of Computer-Assisted Reporting by the Investigative Reporters & Editors society (<a href="https://www.ire.org/events-and-training/conferences/nicar-2020" target="_blank">NICAR2020</a>) held in New Orleans, Louisiana.
+I attended because I wanted to learn science and data communication from the professionals: data journalists.
+It was fascinating to see the similarities and differences between our fields and approaches.
+I learned a lot at this conference and definitely feel better equipped to share my data, especially in online formats.
+I also feel more prepared to one day work with a journalist who might be interested in a writing a story on my science.
+It was a great experience!